Stauffer Chemical: History

-The company was founded in 1885 in San Francisco as a partnership between two young Europeans; a German, John Stauffer Sr., and a Frenchman, Christian de Guigne.
+The company was founded in 1885 in San Francisco as a partnership between two young Europeans; a German, John Stauffer Sr., and a Frenchman, Christian de Guigné.
 Ships exporting wheat to Europe used stone from the chalk cliffs of Dover as ballast.
-This discarded ballast became the inexpensive raw material for the newly formed company.
+This discarded ballast became the inexpensive raw material for precipitated calcium carbonate at the newly formed company.
 The company was incorporated by John Stauffer Sr., who died on March 4, 1940, at the age of 78.

 In 1931, the company announced plans for a new manufacturing subsidiary, the Pacific Hard Rubber Company.

 Hans Stauffer, nephew of founder John Stauffer Sr, who joined his uncle at Stauffer Chemicals in 1920 and who retired as president in 1967, died in 1986.

 John Stauffer Jr., director emeritus of the company and son of the company's founder, died in 1972.
 The John Stauffer Laboratory for Physical Chemistry, the John Stauffer Chemistry Building at Stanford University, and the John Stauffer Science Center at Whittier College are all named after him.